 To showcase these dances the LADF 2015 has devised the program to travel from Laura up Country to Cooktown & Hopevale spreading the word of invitation through Wujal Wujal, Coen, Pormpuraaw, Aurukun, Mapoon, Lockhart and NPA communities, New Mapoon, Umagico & Injinoo then returns on the Sunday evening having circled south to Yarrabah, Kuranda & Mossman and ends with the future - children from Cooktown & Hopevale.

-For the 34th Laura Dance Festival we are taking the festival back to grass roots:
+For the 34th Laura Dance Festival we are taking it back to grass roots:

 2015 will continue with the competition for the Festival shield.
 There will be two opportunities for dance groups to present.
 The first Dance Festivals were judged by elders from the Cape, the committee intends to reinstall this method.